mohinisri23/trip-planner/README.md

 # 📄 License

-This project was created solely for educational and internship assessment purposes.
+This project was created solely for educational purpose only.